microscaler/tinkerbell/crates/cli/README.md

-# Tinkerbell CLI (`tctl`)
+# Tiffany CLI (`ttnyctl`)

-`tctl` is the official command-line interface (CLI) for interacting with a running Tinkerbell agent runtime inside a Firecracker or Apple container.
+`ttnyctl` is the official command-line interface (CLI) for interacting with a running Tiffany agent runtime inside a Firecracker or Apple container.

 This tool enables developers and systems to submit tasks, monitor state, retrieve logs, inspect memory, and control agent lifecycle — all without needing direct access to the agent’s internals.